-The expected increase in traffic volume and the existing configuration of the street intersections, driveways, and highway ramps raise serious doubts about the safety of the northbound service road and the capacity of the roadway to handle the traffic, especially during peak afternoon hours.
+The expected increase in traffic volume and the existing configuration of the street intersections, driveways, and highway ramps raise serious doubts about the

 Summary

 The neighborhood believes that conditions should be applied in this rezoning case that are equivalent to other developments adjoining our neighborhood.
 We also believe that the commissioners would benefit from a comprehensive traffic study in their decision whether to approve the rezoning and we do not support a waiver of the TIA until the site plan stage.
 We request that the commissioners: